terminusdb/terminuscms-docs/reference-guides/document-ui-templates/EditDocumentComponent.md

 # Edit Document Component
-The `EditDocumentComponent` allows you to edit an existing document using the [FrameViewer](../document-ui-sdk.md) components
+The `EditDocumentComponent` allows you to edit an existing document using the [FrameViewer](../document-ui-sdk.md) component.

 ## Installation